How to Adapt in a New Country Faster with 3 Simple Actions

 At the beginning of my book, I wrote about universal instructions, not restricted to one single area of the globe.
 However, some rules may apply in more distinct ways than others depending on what is the difference between your current and previous country.
 This is especially true for what I will tell you in this article: the concerns of immigrant adaptation.

-If you, dear reader, moved out from Canada to the USA or from Scotland to England, maybe you will see my next paragraphs and think:
+If you, dear reader, moved out from Canada to the USA or from Edinburgh in Scotland to England, maybe you will see my next paragraphs and think:

 Oh, Bollocks!
 My adjustment to the local way of life was so smooth, why such a drama?

 Well, the adaptation to my first move, from Brazil to Chile, was also not difficult.
 The few obstacles were only internal (missing family, friends, and all other things from home – in this article I wrote about how to overcome homesickness) because the externals like language or customs were not very different from what I had before.
 That is because Chileans are not that different from Southeastern-Brazilians, as much as residents from Toronto are not that different from New Yorkers.